The wild turkey is the largest game bird in the United States.

 The main components of suitable turkey habitat include water, roost sites, nest sites, and summer/brood areas.
 In New Mexico, free water is essential for turkey survival since vegetation may not be able to meet moisture requirements.
 Turkeys are often found in forested areas interspersed with edges and fields.
 Turkeys use mature trees for roosting.
 Typical roost tree are 14+ inches in diameter, and have branches parallel to the ground that are spaced at least 18 inches apart.
 Turkeys are ground nesters, and will scratch a shallow depression on the ground to use as a nest site.
 Nests are often located in dense vegetation consisting of grass, fallen leaves, shrubs, or at the base of a tree.
 A turkey diet varies between and throughout years depending on forage availability.
 Some food options include grass leaves and seeds, forbs, pine nuts, juniper berries, acorns, invertebrates, and cultivated crops.

 New Mexico has three sub-species of wild turkey: Merriam’s, Rio Grande, and Gould’s.
 The specific habitat types vary by wild turkey subspecies.
-The subspecies distribution can be found in the map below:
+The subspecies distribution can be found here: New Mexico Turkey Subspecies Distribution Map.

 Merriam’s wild turkeys are the most common sub-species in New Mexico.
 They are primarily found in the mountainous regions of the western United States, particularly in ponderosa pine habitats.
 They have also increased their range into foothills and some plains river valleys throughout the state.
 This subspecies is distinguished by the cream-white feathers on the lower back and their tail feather margin.
 It is blacker in appearance than the Rio Grande subspecies.